If I were to pick one place for an exotic and yet relaxing vacation – I´d go with Lanzarote! Let’s discuss the best things to do in Lanzarote.

 - Fundacion Cesar Manrique (house of a famous artist made with volcanic rocks: a true mix of architecture and nature)

-- Jardin de Cactus (a really nice garden full of rare and exotic plants, mainly cactuses)
+- Jardin de Cactus (one of the coolest gardens in Spain, full of rare and exotic plants, mainly cactuses)

 A Mysterious Cave